LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Experiment

+\paragraph{Overall Analysis of Experimental Results.} As shown in Table \ref{main-exp}, DeepSeek-V3 and GPT models exhibit generally strong EI capabilities, achieving stable performance gains even with vanilla RAG.
+In contrast, Qwen3-8B and Llama-3.1-8B-Instruct perform less effectively under the RAG setting, suggesting that some models struggle to effectively integrate retrieved chunks within long-context reasoning.
+This limitation can be mitigated by CoEM, which enhances contextual alignment and emotional reasoning through multi-agent collaboration.

+\paragraph{Ablation Experiments.} To evaluate the effectiveness of RAG-based methods in enhancing EI, we integrate Self-RAG and Search-o1 into LongEmotion using Qwen3-8B as the base model.
+In the Self-RAG setting, retrieved chunks are rescored by Self-RAG-7B for relevance, with irrelevant ones filtered out before concatenation with the prompt.
+The additional use of Self-RAG-7B outputs in the ES task further improves performance, showing that selectively enriching retrieved information benefits emotional intelligence.
+In the Search-o1 setting, Qwen3-8B autonomously generates queries and retrieves relevant chunks via Bge-m3 within five search turns.
+The observed performance drop indicates that small-scale models struggle with autonomous search-based reasoning in emotional tasks.
+Results are reported in Table~\ref{ablation_on_methods}.

+To investigate how the reasoning processes of models affect their Emotional Intelligence in long-context scenarios, we perform ablation studies on the Qwen3 model series using two emotion recognition tasks—Emotion Classification (Emobench as Needle) and Emotion Detection—along with one empathetic generation task, Emotion Expression, under the Base setting.
+By analyzing Table \ref{ablation-on-qwen-thinking}, we can observe that through thinking, Qwen3-8B achieve the most significant improvement, while the improvement of Qwen3-14B is not substantial.

+Furthermore, to examine how the capability of CoEM-Sage affects the overall framework, we perform ablation experiments on the MC-4 task.
+As shown in Table~\ref{main-exp}, DeepSeek-V3 outperforms GPT-4o under the base setting.
+Consistently, when used as the CoEM-Sage, DeepSeek-V3 also drives higher performance than GPT-4o, as can be seen in Figure \ref{fig:ablation_on_coem_core}.
+These results further demonstrate the soundness and scalability of CoEM.

-To explore models’ ability in emotion recognition across different context lengths, we evaluate their performance on the Emotion Classification under the Base setting, as shown in Figure \ref{fig:ablation_on_context_length}.
-It can be observed that GPT-4o demonstrates the overall best performance, while DeepSeek-V3 shows the highest stability.
-In the longest range of 24k-27k, Llama-3.1-8B-Instruct experiences a significant drop in performance, reflecting its limitations in handling long contexts.
+To explore models’ ability in emotion recognition across different context lengths, we evaluate their performance on the Emotion Classification (Finentity as Needle) under Base setting, as shown in Figure \ref{fig:ablation_on_context_length}.
+DeepSeek-V3 and Qwen3-8B exhibit both high stability and strong overall performance, whereas GPT-based models show weaker robustness in long-context settings, in some cases even performing below Llama-3.1-8B-Instruct.

-We also conduct ablation experiments on RAG with different chunk sizes and retrieval quantities, as shown in Figure \ref{fig:ablation_on_trunk}.
-From the image, it can be seen that GPT-4o-mini achieved the best performance in the 128 tokens/chunk setting with 8 retrieved chunks.
-Furthermore, although increasing the chunk size or retrieved count allows the model to acquire more information, it also introduces more noise, which can harm the model's performance.
-Therefore, selectively incorporating useful information and discarding irrelevant information is crucial to improving RAG performance.
+We further conduct ablation experiments on RAG with varying chunk sizes and retrieval counts, as shown in Figure~\ref{fig:ablation_on_trunk}.
+GPT-4o-mini performs best with 128-token chunks and eight retrieved segments, while larger settings introduce noise and reduce overall performance.